MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ## How to deactivate

-Capture mode is deactivated immediately after text in the selected region is recognized and copied to the clipboard.</br>
+Capture mode is deactivated immediately after text in the selected region is recognized and copied to the clipboard.

 You can exit capture mode by pressing <kbd>Esc</kbd> at any moment.

 ## Adjust while trying to capture